onepf/OPFPush/README.md

-Currently OPFPush wraps the following push providers: [Google Cloud Messaging][google-cloud-messaging], [Nokia Notification Push][nokia-notifications], [Amazon Device Messaging][amazon-device-messaging] and provides possibility to use a system system push provider for a specific device.
+Currently OPFPush wraps the following push providers: [Google Cloud Messaging][google-cloud-messaging], [Nokia Notification Push][nokia-notifications], [Amazon Device Messaging][amazon-device-messaging] and provides possibility to use the system push provider for a specific device.

 ## Table Of Contents